Crispy Tofu with Japanese Dipping Sauce

 1 pound extra firm tofu, cut length wise 3-4 times, and then into triangles

 1 tsp garlic powder

 3-4 Tbsp EVOO

 Whisk all ingredients for dipping sauce in a bowl and set aside.
-(Feel free to add some minced garlic or hot sauce to step it up a bit.)
+(Add some minced garlic or hot sauce to step it up a bit.)

-Prep tofu by squeezing out the excess moisture.
-(If you skip this step the tofu, you'll end up with wet, soggy cubes and slices!)
+Prep tofu by squeezing out the excess moisture (If you skip this step the tofu, you'll end up with wet, soggy pieces).

-In another bowl, add cornstarch, garlic powder and salt.
+In another bowl add cornstarch, garlic powder, onion powder, and ginger.
 Stir well with a fork and set aside.

 Preheat large non-stick skillet on medium heat.
 Add half of the olive oil.
 It should be hot enough to make tofu sizzle right away.

-Add half of the tofu to a pan in a single layer.
-Cook until browned, about 3-5 minutes.
-Flip each triangle and fry for a few more minutes or until crispy.
-Transfer to a plate and repeat with remaining tofu.
+Add tofu to pan in a single layer.
+Cook until browned, about 5-7 minutes.
+Flip tofu and cook for a few more minutes or until crispy.
+Serve with dipping sauce and enjoy!